zachlatta/vagrant-rails/README.md

 1. Start on the host by provisioning and logging into a vm:

-        host$ git clone git://github.com/xforty/vagrant-rails.git
+        host$ git clone git://github.com/zachlatta/vagrant-rails.git
         host$ cd vagrant-rails
         host$ librarian-chef install
         host$ vagrant up
         host$ vagrant ssh

-2. Then build and install a drupal site on the vm:
+2. Then build and install a rails site on the vm:

         vm$ cd /vagrant
         vm$ bundle init